Smooth structures on non-orientable $4$-manifolds via twisting operations

 \subsection{An invariant to distinguish smooth structures}

-We collect results of Stolz \cite{[Stolz]} that are employed in this note to distinguish two smooth structures within the same homeomorphism type.
+We collect results of Stolz \cite{[Stolz]} that are employed in this note to distinguish two smooth structures.
 Let $(M, \phi^M)$ be a closed smooth 4-manifold with $\Pin^+$-structure $\phi^M$ and let $\eta(M, \phi^M)$ be the $\eta$-invariant of the twisted Dirac operator on $M$ \cite[Section 2]{[Stolz]}.

 \begin{theorem} Stolz \cite[Propositions 4.3 and 7.3]{[Stolz]}.
 Let $(M, \phi^M)$ be a closed smooth 4-manifold with $\Pin^+$-structure $\phi^M$.

 $\bullet$ The invariant $\eta(M, \phi^M) \mod 2\Z$ is a complete $\Pin^+$-bordism invariant.